openstack/openstack-manuals/doc/cli-reference/source/monasca.rst

   times.

 ``--actions-enabled <ACTIONS-ENABLED>``
-  The actions-enabled boolean is one of [true,false]
+  The actions-enabled boolean is one of [true,false].

 ``--severity <SEVERITY>``
   Severity is one of [LOW, MEDIUM, HIGH, CRITICAL].